Do I have melasma?

 Melasma is a condition characterized by brown spots on the skin, with the spots usually occurring on the face.

 Melasma is best known to happen in pregnant women (pregnancy mask), but it also occurs in women who are not pregnant.
 Though not as common, melasma happens in men as well.
 This condition is also more common in patients with darker skin and in people who live in warmer climates.
+Because of the warm climate in Bedford, TX melasma is a fairly common condition.

 What does melasma look like?